Let’s try something – – raise your hand if you have goals for your career that you’re not meeting right now.

 - to quit your day job and pursue your passion full-time

-- to double your performing income
+- to recover your pre-COVID performing income

-- to start working in schools
+- to start working with schools

 - to book more of a certain kind of gig